AaronNeumeyer/wordpress_homework/README.md

 ## Pentesting Report

 ### 1. Multi-File Upload File
-  - [ ] Summary: This vulnerability is used by uploading a large file that can be uploaded within the control panael of wordpress
+  - [ ] Summary: This vulnerability is used by uploading a large file that can be uploaded within the control panel of wordpress 4.2.
     - Vulnerability types: XSS
     - Tested in version: 4.2
-    - Fixed in version: 4.2.5
+    - Fixed in version: 4.2.15
   - [ ] GIF Walkthrough: <img src="my_gif_walkthrough_url" width="800">
   - [ ] Steps to recreate: Upload a larger than 2mb file within the multi-file uploader that gives a XSS notification alert.
   - [ ] Affected source code: